isomerpages/govtech-stp/_rgl-indonesia/00c-rgl-faq.md

 Travellers arriving in Singapore by plane are encouraged to pre-register and pre-pay for the COVID-19 PCR test prior to entry into Singapore.
 Pre-registration and prepayment can be made via the online portal at https://safetravel.changiairport.com.
 Travellers should expect to pay around S$300 (inclusive of GST) for the test upon arrival at the airport.

 Travellers arriving in Singapore by ferry will make payment for the COVID-19 PCR test via credit card or NETS upon arrival at Tanah Merah Ferry Terminal.
-Travellers should expect to pay around S$200 (inclusive of GST) for the test upon arrival at the ferry terminal.
+Travellers should expect to pay around S$145 (inclusive of GST) for the on-arrival swab test at the ferry terminal.

 #### 24. What if I test positive for COVID-19 in Singapore?